bhattbhuwan13/clean-code-python/solid-principles/readme.md

 5. D: Dependency Inversion Principle

 ## Single Responsibility Principle
-- A software comoponent(a class or function in general) should have only one responsibility.
+- A software component(a class or function in general) should have only one responsibility.
 - A class should be in charge of doing just one concrete thing and hence it must have only one reason to change.
 - Only if one thing on the domain problem changes will the class have to be updated.
 - In all cases, avoid god objects i.e avoid objects with multiple responsibilities.
 These objects group different unrelated behaviours, thus making them harder to maintain.